 LIST for the standard MT3DMS output file – the Name File for MT3DMS must always include a record that specifies ‘LIST’ for Ftype and the LIST record must be the first non-comment record.

-BTN for the MT3DMS Basic Transport Package.
+BTN for the MT3D-USGS Basic Transport Package.

 FTL for the MODFLOW-produced flow-transport link file.

-ADV for the MT3DMS Advection Package.
+ADV for the MT3D-USGS Advection Package.

-DSP for the MT3DMS Dispersion Package.
+DSP for the MT3D-USGS Dispersion Package.

-SSM for the MT3DMS Sink/Source Mixing Package.
+SSM for the MT3D-USGS Sink/Source Mixing Package.

-RCT for the MT3DMS Reaction Package.
+RCT for the MT3D-USGS Reaction Package.

-GCG for the MT3DMS Generalized Conjugate-Gradient Solver Package.
+GCG for the MT3D-USGS Generalized Conjugate-Gradient Solver Package.

-TOB for the MT3DMS Transport Observation Package.
+TOB for the MT3D-USGS Transport Observation Package.

+HSS for the MT3D-USGS HSS Time-Varying Source Package

-CTS for the MT3DMS Contaminant Treatment System Package.
+CTS for the MT3D-USGS Contaminant Treatment System Package.

 TSO for reading the adaptive-time-stepping information generated by MF2K-SSPA.

+UZT for the MT3D-USGS Unsaturated-Zone Transport Package

+LKT for the MT3D-USGS Lake Transport Package

+SFT for the MT3D-USGS Stream-Flow Transport Package

 DATA(BINARY) for binary (unformatted) files such as those used for input of concentrations saved in a previous simulation as the initial condition for a continuation run.

 DATA for formatted (text) files such as those used to save formatted concentrations at observation points and mass budget summaries or for input of data from files that are separate from the primary package input files.